odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 }
 ```

-In this example, we create a "barrier" between source data and output
+In this example, we create a "barrier" between source data and output,
 so that schema changes do not affect the clients.
 For the sake of
 simplicity, this is done using the same method.
 In reality, you would
 separate the input data mapping and output JSON conversion into